 Channel 2.
 To show the legend, on the

 Plot tab, click Legend.
 If there are a

-total of seven input channels, the legend appears in the display as:
+total of seven input channels, the legend displayed is:

-By default, the scope has a black axes background and chooses line colors for each channel in a manner similar to the Simulink Scope (Simulink) block.
-When the scope axes background is black, it assigns each channel of each input signal a line color in the order shown in the above figure.
+By default, the scope has a black axes background and chooses line colors for each channel in a manner similar to the Scope (Simulink) block.
+When the scope axes background is black, it assigns each channel of each input signal a line color in the order shown in the legend.
 If there are more than seven channels, then the scope repeats this order to assign line colors to the remaining channels.
-When the axes background is not black, the signals are colored in the following order:
+When the axes background is not black, the signals are colored in this order:

 On the Plot tab, the Configuration section allows you to modify the plot.